About the Olympic Channel

 In addition, localisation efforts continue in China with Olympic Channel content airing on rights holding broadcast partner CCTV.
 A linear and digital Olympic Channel experience in China is scheduled to launch prior to the Olympic Winter Games Beijing 2018.

 The Olympic Channel global digital platform is offered in 12 languages including Arabic, Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Spanish, Russian and Hindi, with subtitling available for select premium content.

 The Olympic Channel is subscription-free for users/viewers.
 However, some specific areas of content or live events may only be available on an exclusive basis to subscribers depending on territory.

 The technical and production units of the Olympic Channel are located in Madrid, Spain, while the commercial and distribution department operates out of Lausanne, Switzerland, at the IOC headquarters.

-The Olympic Channel is hiring for many key positions.
 Please visit the Jobs link to see a list of available opportunities.